Junior Management Science, Volume 8, Issue 1, March 2023

 Memory asymmetries in experiential and material purchases: The role of self-expression

-Anna Bogner, Technische Universität München (Master thesis)
+Anna Bogner, Technische Universität München (Masterarbeit)

 Junior Management Science 8(1), 2023, 163-187